 Don't Miss A DropGet the latest in beer, wine, and cocktail culture sent straight to your inbox.

 Here are 12 more things to know before reaching for your next Modelo.

 In an era where a product can be emblazoned with a brand touting cultural authenticity but be made somewhere entirely unrelated, it’s encouraging to know Modelo is still brewed in Mexico.
 Although the company has changed ownership in the last several years, the Grupo Modelo headquarters is still in Mexico City, and the breweries producing Modelo beer are all located in the country.

-It’s part of a big booze family.
+Modelo is part of a big, boozy family.

 You might recall from history class that Germans were migrating to America in droves in the 1800s, and many stopped in places like Pennsylvania (where, among other things, they basically invented American Christmas).
 But plenty of immigrants continued west and south to places like Texas and northern Mexico, bringing with them farming techniques, trades, crafts — and brewing habits.
 By the early 20th century, when Modelo was born, Mexico had around 35 breweries.

-Your Negra Modelo would fit right in at Oktoberfest.
+It would fit right in at Oktoberfest.

 Modelo Especial is a light, crisp, pilsner-style beer.
 But its younger sibling, Negra Modelo, is modeled after the super-popular Munich-born dunkel style, made with roasted caramel malts and brewed longer for a slightly richer, dark-brass-colored beer.
 As far as we know, it’s also the most successful German-Mexican culinary hybrid out there (that is, until schnitzel finds its way into a taco, and we pray it will).